ARMmbed/mbed-os/docs/design-documents/features/connectivity/TLSSocket - Design document.md

 The offloaded secure socket shares the same API as Mbed TLS based TLSSocket as much as possible.
 This API has no dependency on Mbed TLS APIs.

 When TLSSocket implements the Socket API, it can be used instead of TCP connection in any Mbed OS library.
 For example, the MQTT library is made secure without any code changes: https://github.com/coisme/Mbed-to-Azure-IoT-Hub/tree/new-TLSSocket

+The `DTLSSocket` class implements TLS handshake for UDPSocket.

 ## High-level design goal 2: Only certificate-based authentication